nickkunz/treeforestboost/README.md

 <h4> Training </h4>

 Here we begin to train Random Forest utilizing the 'randomForest( )' function.
 The function is simple, where the first argument contains the formula used in prediction (the dependent Y variable is the 'y' feature in data frame 'mkt_cmpg_data', the independent X variables are all other features, called by the period '.' before the tilde), the second argument specifies the data frame to call, and the third argument subsets 'mkt-cmpgn_data' to limit training only to the training set.
 The fourth argument specifies the tuning parameter 'm' where it is set at a generally accepted square root of 'p' or the number of features in the data frame 'mkt_cmpgn_data'.
-Lastly, in the 'importance' argument, we specify the output of the feature importance. <br><br>
+Lastly, in the 'importance' argument, we specify the output of the feature importance.

 ```{r}
 ## random forest training